Mr-Tejesh/mountaineering-seat-tracker/readme.md

 ---

-**Made with ❤️ by adventure enthusiasts, for adventure enthusiasts**
+**Made with ❤️ by a human with mountain dreams and an AI with unlimited patience**

 _Remember: The mountains are calling, and you must go! 🏔️_

+_P.S. - If this bot saves you from missing your BMC slot, you owe us both a virtual high-five! 🙌_

 ---